yousefelassal/quote-cron/README.md

 > Accept challenges, so that you may feel the exhilaration of victory.

 > When one tugs at a single thing in nature, he finds it attached to the rest of the world.

+> If you don't go after what you want, you'll never have it.
+If you don't ask, the answer is always no. If you don't step forward, you're always in the same place.